 Harvesting is the process of collecting ripe tea leaves from the tea plant.
 It is a crucial stage in the production of tea because only freshly picked leaves can be used to produce quality tea.
 Tea leaves should be harvested when they are at their peak ripeness, usually in the early morning before the sun begins to heat up.
 Depending on the type of tea, it can be picked by hand or mechanically with machines.
 After harvesting, the leaves must be processed immediately in order to preserve their freshness and flavor.

-See also What are the different grades of Gunpowder tea?
+See also What is Chai tea?

 Withering